mward95/Supervised_ML_Challenege/README.md

 # Supervised Machine Learning Homework - Predicting Credit Risk

-In this assignment, you will be building a machine learning model that attempts to predict whether a loan will be approved or not.

 ## Background

 Lending services companies allow individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.
 This data will be used to